smittytone/Location/README.md

 ## Release Notes

 - 1.2.1
-    - Small code tweaks
+    - Small code tweaks; clarify that the API key is only needed by the agent constructor.
 - 1.2.0
-    - Make imp.scanwifinetworks() calls asynchronous (requires impOS 36)
+    - Make imp.scanwifinetworks() calls asynchronous (requires impOS 36).
     - *locate()* now uses a previously gathered list of WLANs, if present, by default.
 - 1.1.1
     - Minor code changes.